 You don't need to tell if you use a (good) store-bought sauce either.

 This 3-ingredient dinner might just be our favorite unconventional use for pizza dough: pinch off little pieces, roll them into tapered gnocchi, and cook them like you would pasta, then sauce them as you like.
-We went with classic marinara and parmesan, but there’s really no wrong move here, whether you go green with a pesto sauce or get rich with something creamy like alfredo—or just toss them with oil, herbs, and roasted veggies (like some burst cherry tomatoes, sweet corn kernels, and spicy basil while they’re still in season).
+We went with classic marinara and parmesan, but there’s really no wrong move here, whether you go green with a pesto sauce or get rich with something creamy like alfredo—or just toss them with oil, herbs, and roasted veggies (like some burst cherry tomatoes, sweet corn kernels, and spicy basil for summertime).
 Get our Pizza Dough Gnocchi recipe.

 Pigs in a blanket get a nice twist with store-bought pizza dough wraps (needless to say, go with high-quality kosher dogs here, and don’t dip them in ketchup…unless you really want to).
 You can also try this trick with fully cooked sausage or pepperoni sticks (in which case, you know what to serve on the side for dipping).
 Get our Pizza Dough Pigs in a Blanket recipe.

 Looking at this, you might be wondering: What is the difference between stromboli and calzones?
 Mostly, it’s the shape of the dough packet (stromboli being more of a long log).
 But both are equally easy to make with store-bought pizza dough, and just as with calzones, you can play around with the fillings here however you want.
 Get our Pizza Dough Stromboli recipe.

 The original version of this story was written by John Birdsall and Chris Rochelle in 2014.
 It has been updated by Jen Wheeler with additional links and text.

 Photos and photo-collages by Chris Rochelle for Chowhound